 In case you haven’t heard the news: we’re acquiring SeedInvest.* Why?
 Well, much like StartEngine, SeedInvest specializes in capital raises for high-quality companies with real liquidity potential for investors.
 The proof?
 Put together, alums of StartEngine and SeedInvest have achieved more exits than those of any other startup investing site in the game.

 Need a refresh?
 An exit is when a company undergoes an IPO, acquisition, or other liquidity event.
-So far 40 startups have exited following funding rounds on StartEngine or SeedInvest.
+So far 40 42 startups (as of June 25th 2024) have exited following funding rounds on StartEngine or SeedInvest.

 Fit-tech company Atlas Wearables launched their eponymous Atlas smartwatch in 2014.
 They crowdfunded $4 million over seven funding rounds prior to an acquisition by Peloton in 2020.